Updated 2026large-breed guide

 What to Look For: A Irish Setter Buyer's Checklist

-When comparing dog harnesses for your Irish Setter, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog harnesses for a Irish Setter, these are the factors I weigh most heavily -- ranked by importance for this breed:

 Fit And Adjustability

-The Irish Setter at 60-70 lbs needs products specifically sized for their large frame.
-We only recommend products available in the correct size range.
+The Irish Setter at 60-70 lbs needs products sized for their large frame.
+I only recommend options available in the correct size range -- "close enough" doesn't cut it.

 Pull Control

-We evaluate this factor specifically for Irish Setter dogs, considering their large size, very-high energy level, and long silky coat.
+I evaluate this factor specifically for Irish Setter dogs, accounting for their large size, very-high energy level, and long silky coat.

 Padding Comfort

-Your Irish Setter's comfort directly affects whether they will actually use the product.
-We evaluate fit, material softness, and pressure distribution.
+Your Irish Setter's comfort directly affects whether they'll actually use the product.
+I evaluate fit, material softness, and pressure distribution -- because the best product in the world is worthless if your dog won't tolerate it.

 Reflective Elements

 Visibility during early morning and evening walks is a safety essential.
-We check for reflective stitching, trim, or patches that make your Irish Setter visible to drivers and cyclists.
+I check for reflective stitching or trim that makes your Irish Setter visible to drivers and cyclists.

 Ease Of Use